Today’s guest post is an extract from an interesting article about how to organize a city break with kids.

 Accommodation is critical to the success of a family trip and I find this particularly true in the case of city breaks.
 Cities can be overwhelming especially for young kids and a safe place to relax and unwind goes a long way to enjoyable days and restful nights.
 When looking for accommodation in a city, I look at:

-Proximity to points of interest – In big cities and cities with a lot of traffic, being close or well connected to the in attractions on our itinerary is paramount.
+Proximity to points of interest – In big cities and cities with a lot of traffic, being close or well connected to the attractions on our itinerary is paramount.
 I look for walkable distances or train/metro connections, usually the most rapid and easiest to negotiate with buggies and younger kids.
-Unless I find an amazing hotel or apartment right in the centre of town, I tend to prefer residential areas with rapid connections into town: these are often quieter and greener and tend to have a family friendly pace.
+Unless I find an amazing hotel or apartment right in the center of town, I tend to prefer residential areas with rapid connections into town: these are often quieter and greener and tend to have a family-friendly pace.

-Also, I choose hotels that include a generous breakfast, to minimise the immediate need to look for a snack once outside.
+Also, I choose hotels that include a generous breakfast, to minimize the immediate need to look for a snack once outside.